 If you’re not sure if you’re overstepping, give your report to your most trusted colleague for an honest assessment.
 You may very well feel at ease and skilled in stepping outside your wheelhouse.
 That does not mean you are actually qualified to do so.
 However, if you have special training or experience, state it in your report.

 - The appearance of greed.
 It is acceptable for an attorney to ask you if you advertise your services.
 The fact is, you do not perform your services as a free public service.
 Without clients, you have no income.
 Juries understand that when you explain it with honesty.
-On this site: “Demeanor that reassures juries and triers of fact.”
+On this site: “Demeanor: What are you communicating to Attorneys and Jurors?”

 - Marketing Shame.
 As you can imagine, as a marketing consultant, the occasional forensic doctor calls me sheepishly, ashamed or fearful about marketing–that it will somehow sully their reputation.
 How does making a living have anything to do with professional reputation?
 Skill, credentials, qualifications, integrity guide reputation.
 Marketing guides visibility.